crftr/double_double/README.md

 Contra accounts are used to offset a related account of the same class.  *The example above is a common method to track sales.
 The full __sales value__ of the sale would be assigned to 'Sales' while any discounts given would be assigned to 'Discounts.'*

-## Example Scenario: We are creating a personal application to only track loan payments back to Grandpa.
+### Example Scenario: Track loan payments back to Grandpa.

 We've decided to keep things very simple and only create a few accounts:
 * 'Cash' an asset account.